ONSdigital/dp/guides/GETTING_STARTED.md

 #### Configuration

-The below environment variables need to be set in order to run the stack locally:
+The below environment variables need to be set to run the stack locally:

 If using Zsh then enter the variables in you `~/.zshenv` file If using Bash then enter the variables in your ~/.bash_profile file